 2. Water Balloon

-To observe the laminar flow in a water balloon a square cut out of tape is pasted on its surface.
+To observe the laminar flow in a water balloon, a square piece of tape is pasted on its surface.
 The taped part of the balloon is then pierced with the help of a sharp object such as a knife.
 The water flows through the resultant hole uniformly and appears to be not moving at all.
 Hence, a water balloon can be used to display laminar flow in real life.

-You must have experienced turbulence while travelling in an aeroplane.
+You must have experienced turbulence while travelling on an aeroplane.
 Turbulent flow is the opposite of laminar flow.
-The laminar flow of air means that there exists little or no mixing of the gaseous particles; whereas, the turbulent flow of air means that the particles of air move randomly and get mixed with each other.
+The laminar flow of air means that there exists little or no mixing of the gaseous particles, whereas the turbulent flow of air means that the particles of air move randomly and get mixed with each other.
 The laminar flow of air is an essential requirement to ensure a smooth flight because it allows a uniform flow of particles of air over the surface of aircraft.